bertofurth/Seagate-Central-Samba/INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md

 password is changed on the Seagate Central.

 #### Confirm that samba is working as expected
+First, perform a sanity check to make sure the new samba binaries are installed and executable by running the following command to check the version of samba that is active.

+    testparm -V

+The command should report the expected new version (v4.x.x) and not the old version (3.5.16).

-Check to see if the smbd process is running by executing the following command.
+Next, check to see if the smbd process is running by executing the following command.
 Multiple instances of smbd should be active.

      ps -w | grep smbd